pingcap/docs/how-to/configure/placement-rules.md

 > **Note:**
 >
-> DDL and other operations will cause the table ID to change, and you need to update the corresponding rules synchronously.
+> DDL and other operations can cause table ID changes, so you need to update the corresponding rules at the same time.

-## Typical user scenarios
+## Typical usage scenarios

-This section introduces the typical user scenarios of Placement Rules.
+This section introduces the typical usage scenarios of Placement Rules.

-### Use three replicas for normal tables and five replicas for the metadata to improve cluster disaster tolerance
+### Scenario 1: Use three replicas for normal tables and five replicas for the metadata to improve cluster disaster tolerance

 You only need to add a rule that limits the key range to the range of metadata, and set the value of `count` to `5`.
 Here is an example of this rule: